 How is Spoker involved in the community?
 Half (50%) of all revenue Spoker generates goes directly to Dream Alive Vision Corp.
 This non-profit organization works to help disadvantaged communities receive support services, create youth programs and foster business development.

 What is the difference between Spoker Rewind and Spoker Live?
 All Spoker games are offered on both the Live and Rewind platforms.
 They are played exactly the same way for both formats—with one exception.
 The difference between the two comes down to how the scoring is done.
-Spoker Live games use the live data that comes from professional contests.
+Spoker Live games use the live data that comes from professional games.
 It is the same live data that all other daily fantasy sports sites use for their games.
 Spoker Rewind is unique and can only be found on Spoker.com.
 The statistics that are used to score the games for Spoker Rewind are not from live events.
 Instead, it uses FANTASY POINT PER GAME AVERAGES.
 Contestants make decisions in the games based on the averages various athletes put up during a given season.
-This allows people to play fun fantasy sports contests and not have to wait for live events to occur.
+This allows people to play fun fantasy sports games and not have to wait for live events to occur.

 What if I disconnect from the Internet?
 Players assume the risk for their poor Internet connections or complete disconnections.
 We will not assume any responsibility for losses caused by disconnections.
 You can view final results of games by clicking on Final Score?
 Click Here!

 Hold 'Em/Omaha Entry Fees?
 A player must have enough in their account to cover their entry fee for Hold 'Em and Omaha games; however, this entry fee is NOT immediately withdrawn from their account.
 Instead, it is incrementally withdrawn each time they decide to continue playing and not fold.